-Windows 10 has many Services to make sure that the operating system functions smoothly.
+Windows 11 and Windows 10 have many Services to make sure that the operating system functions smoothly.
 While it is best to leave the Service configuration at their default values, there are some performance & tweak enthusiasts who want to make their Windows run even smoother.
-If you are wondering which Windows 10 Services are safe to disable, then this guide will help you.
+If you are wondering which Windows 11/10 Services are safe to disable, then this guide will help you.
 We strongly recommend that you create a System Restore Point first and also make notes of the changes you make to your Services configuration.

 - Startup Type: Some services are set to Automatic or Automatic (Delayed), while others are Manual and Disabled.